zeur-org/.github/profile/README.md

 	<img src="https://github.com/user-attachments/assets/9155c079-210e-46d0-bb11-865e2e90f68e" width="100" height="100">
 <a></p>

+## Overview

+> Zeur blends DeFi lending with staking to let users borrow EUR stablecoins while earning yield on their crypto collateral.

 Zeur is a decentralized lending platform where users can borrow EUR-backed stablecoins (e.g., EURC) without paying interest by using crypto assets like ETH, LINK, or LSTs as collateral.
 Instead of charging interest, the protocol earns yield from staking/lending strategies and passes it to EURC lenders.

 ## The Problem We Solve